hichbnm/sfactorygym_bot/README.md

 - 📋 `/myinfo` — View your subscription details
 - 🤖 `/assistant` — Talk with the AI assistant
 - 🧠 `/assistant_history` — View your AI chat history
--    `/renew` — Renew your subscription
+- 🔄 `/renew` — Renew your subscription
+- ⚠️ Automatic notifications for expiring subscriptions
+- 🛑 Automatic deactivation of expired subscriptions

 ### 🔧 Admin Features